LunarWatcher/doesnotfail2ban/docs/Config.md

 Ban controls are under `core.control`, and contains four keys:

-* **maxAttempts**: the number of allowed attempts before banning,
+* **maxAttempts** [Integer]: the number of allowed attempts before banning,
-* **banPeriod**: A string containing a ban period.
+* **banPeriod** [NDuration]: A string containing a ban period.
 Valid postfixes currently include d (days), w (weeks), and m (months).
 If set to a number instead, the number is interpreted as days.
 If negative, the ban is permanent.
-* **inc**: The factor the banPeriod is multiplied with for multiple fails.
+* **banIncrement** [Integer]: The factor the banPeriod is multiplied with for multiple fails.
 If set to 2 when the ban period is 1 week, that means the first ban is 1 week, the second is two weeks, the third is four, etc.
+* **forgetAfter** [Duration]: How long

 Additionally, under just `core`, there's an additional key:
 * **whitelist**: A list of IPs or CIDR ranges that are excluded.
 It's STRONGLY recommended you include IPs you frequent here, especially if the IPs are static.
 If possible, whitelisting the entire `192.168.0.0/16` range (or equivalent) is recommended.
 If you use SSH and don't whitelist yourself, and you have an aggressive configuration, you risk locking yourself out otherwise.
 This is a mild annoyance when you're in the same building as the server, but quite a bit worse if cloud use is involved.